openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_SAML_SP.rst

     uniquely identifies your site, the naming convention that edX recommends is to include the server's domain name.
 For example, ``http://saml.mydomain.com/``.

+  - **Site**: Specify the site that you are configuring to be a SAML service provider.
+There can only be one SAML Service Provider per site.
+For more information about Sites in Open edX, see :ref:`Configuring Open edX sites`.

   - **Organization Info**: Use the format in the example that follows to specify a language and locale code and identifying information for your